 Previously, this work was carried out very effectively by the National Translation and Interpretation Center, then the Department of Foreign Translation and Interpretation.
 In the new context, when the Ministry of Foreign Affairs received additional functions and tasks from the Central Foreign Affairs Committee and the National Assembly's Foreign Affairs Committee, and at the same time reorganized the apparatus, the current foreign affairs staff not only perform their main expertise but also take on many other tasks, including translation and interpretation.

-This course is not only for officials in the Ministry of Foreign Affairs' translation and interpretation network, but also for officials who wish to join the network and young officials who need to use interpretation skills in their work.
+This course is not only for staff in the Ministry of Foreign Affairs' translation and interpretation network, but also for staff who wish to join the network and young staff who need to use interpretation skills in their work.
 (Photo: Quang Hoa) |

-On behalf of the Department of Organization and Personnel, Ms. Nguyen Dieu Ha expressed her belief that with a team of experienced lecturers from the Department of State Protocol and Foreign Interpretation, the students will be fully equipped with knowledge and updated with necessary skills, thereby better serving their professional work.
+On behalf of the Department of Organization and Personnel, Ms. Nguyen Dieu Ha expressed her belief that with a team of experienced lecturers from the State Protocol Department and Foreign Interpretation, the students will be fully equipped with knowledge and updated with necessary skills, thereby better serving their professional work.

 "The class is especially important for staff who have never had much experience in interpreting, helping them not only practice language reflexes but also grasp many seemingly simple but decisive skills in practice," Ms. Phuong shared.

 In addition, she also expressed the concerns of many students about the impact of artificial intelligence (AI) on the translation profession.
-Accordingly, she hopes that during the course, lecturers will help students better understand the role and prospects of translators and interpreters in the new era, as well as how to adapt to maintain the value of the profession in the face of the wave of technology.
+Accordingly, she hopes that during the learning process, lecturers will help students better understand the role and prospects of translators and interpreters in the new era, as well as how to adapt to maintain the value of the profession in the face of the wave of technology.

-This training course on foreign interpretation skills for the (expanded) collaborator network has 20 trainees, with 9 languages (English, German, Korean, Japanese, Khmer, French, Spanish, Portuguese, Chinese) from 8 units in the Ministry.
-There are 3 main subjects: Officers of the translation and interpretation collaborator network of the Ministry of Foreign Affairs; officers who wish to join the collaborator network; young officers who need to use interpretation skills in their work.
+This training course on foreign translation skills for the network of collaborators (expanded) has 20 trainees, with 9 languages (English, German, Korean, Japanese, Khmer, French, Spanish, Portuguese, Chinese) from 8 units in the Ministry.
+There are 3 main subjects: Officers in the network of translators and interpreters of the Ministry of Foreign Affairs; officers who wish to join the network of collaborators; young officers who need to use translation skills in their work.
 Here, learners are updated with the requirements for foreign interpreting in the new context; basic skills in consecutive interpreting; practice consecutive interpreting, introduction to simultaneous interpreting (with the cabin system); exchange professional experience with a number of professional foreign interpreters. |

 Source: https://baoquocte.vn/nang-cao-kien-thuc-va-ky-nang-phien-dich-doi-ngoai-dap-ung-yeu-cau-cua-nganh-ngoai-giao-trong-thoi-dai-moi-314809.html